 Counterfeit Identities: Camp Abjection from André Gide to Xavier Dolan

 Responding to recent calls for an investigation into the darker aspects of the camp sensibility, this book project posits formal experimentation as an index for evolving expressions of homosexuality from the advent of literary modernism to the present day.
-Counterfeit Identities explores how gay novelists and filmmakers historically negotiate between aleatory and control, alternating between, on the one hand, uncommon admissions of narrative contingency or constraint and, on the other, an insistence on the arbitrariness of authorial interventions into their plots.
+Counterfeit Identities explores how gay novelists and filmmakers historically negotiate between contingency and control, alternating between, on the one hand, uncommon admissions of narrative accident or constraint and, on the other, an insistence on the arbitrariness of authorial interventions into their plots.
 Correlating this double-gesture to the willful self-fashioning of queer identities, I theorize a mode of camp abjection through which an initially undesirable interpellation, like the term queer itself, is affirmed as freely chosen.